 - Those with substance use disorders (SUD) are both more likely to develop COVID-19 and experience worse COVID-19 outcomes, including higher risk of hospitalization and mortality

 Thankfully, there is a way out.
-Recovery Month is all about honoring those who have broken free and bringing awareness to those who are still suffering.
+National Recovery Month is all about honoring those who have broken free and bringing awareness to those who are still suffering.

 At Scottsdale Providence, we have assembled a world-class team of seasoned, compassionate, and trained professionals.
 We bring a combined 120 years of experience in the treatment industry and have helped countless people on the road to lasting recovery.
 We are more than clinicians, case managers, and counselors.
 Each member of our team shares an abiding commitment to every client that comes through our door.
 At Scottsdale Providence, our work is motivated by a genuine desire to connect people with real solutions – so they can live the lives they’ve always wanted.